The Loved Ones (film)

-The Loved Ones is a 2009 Australian horror film written and directed by Sean Byrne and starring Xavier Samuel, Robin McLeavy, Victoria Thaine, Jessica McNamee, Richard Wilson, and John Brumpton.
-It follows a teenager (Samuel) who finds himself at the center of a female classmate's (McLeavy) demented party after he declines her offer to attend a school dance.
+The Loved Ones is a 2009 Australian horror film written and directed by Sean Byrne in his feature directorial debut.
+It stars Xavier Samuel, Robin McLeavy, Victoria Thaine, Jessica McNamee, Richard Wilson, and John Brumpton.
+The film follows a teenage boy who finds himself at the mercy of a classmate's demented party after he declines her offer to attend the school dance.

 Plot

 High schooler Brent is driving with his father Dan when a bloodied man appears in the middle of the road.
-Swerving to avoid the man, Brent crashes his vehicle into a tree, killing his father.
-Six months later, Brent politely turns down Lola Stone's invitation to the prom in favor of his girlfriend Holly.
+Swerving to avoid the man, Brent crashes his vehicle into a tree, accidentally killing his father.
+Six months later, Brent politely turns down Lola Stone's invitation to the school formal in favor of his girlfriend Holly.
 Lola secretly watches the two having sex in Holly's car.
-Guilt-ridden over his father's death, Brent has turned to recreational cannabis use and self-harm with a razor blade hidden in his necklace.
-At home, Brent's mother Carla insists on him taking a taxi rather than ride with an inexperienced Holly.
+Guilt-ridden over his father's death, Brent has turned to self-harm with a razor blade hidden in his necklace.
+At home, Brent's mother Carla insists on him taking a taxi rather than riding with an inexperienced Holly.
 Brent leaves his house and goes to a nearby cliff.
 He briefly contemplates suicide, but changes his mind.
 As he listens to music, someone knocks Brent out.

 Brent wakes up bound to a chair.
-His captors are Lola and her father Eric, who have decorated their house in imitation of a prom.
+His captors are Lola and her father Eric, who have decorated their house in imitation of a formal.
 The three are sat at a table along with a lobotomized woman they call Bright Eyes.
-Lola injects Brent's voice box with bleach, destroying his vocal cords making him unable to scream or talk.
+Lola injects Brent's voice box with bleach, destroying his vocal cords so he is unable to speak.
 She begins to humiliate him, experiencing arousal in the process.
-Brent frees himself and runs outside, but is re-captured by the sadistic father and daughter, who pin his feet to the floor with knives.
+Brent frees himself and runs outside, but is re-captured.
+Once he is tied up again, they pin his feet to the floor with knives.
 Lola shows Brent a scrapbook with photos of her past victims.
 Brent recognizes Timmy Valentine, the bloodied man who caused his crash.
 Timmy turns out to be the brother of Mia Valentine, the prom date of Jamie, Brent's best friend.
-Lola then brands Brent by carving her initials onto his chest and sprinkling salt on it.
+Lola then brands Brent by carving her initials onto his chest and throwing salt on it.
 After Eric crowns Lola prom queen, she admits having incestuous feelings for him.
 The two dance and almost kiss before Brent interrupts them.